rykoma/Graph-Editor/README.md

 ### Access Token

 You can use the built-in application ID to get the access token.
 You can also use your own application ID.

+## Known issues

+### UI Freezing

+If the window becomes unresponsive while you're using Graph Editor, try pressing Tab and Shift + Tab a few times.

+This issue can occur when switching back and forth between the Graph Editor and another window.

 ## Feedback